Bob Welch (musician): Early life

 Welch was born in Hollywood, California, into a show business family.
 His father, Robert L. Welch Sr., was a producer and screenwriter at Paramount Pictures, producing films starring Bob Hope and Bing Crosby.
 Welch Sr. produced the 25th Annual Academy Awards TV special in 1953 and The Thin Man TV series from 1958 to 1959.
 Bob's mother, Templeton Fox, was a singer and actress who worked with Orson Welles' Mercury Theatre in Chicago and appeared in TV and movies from 1962 to 1979.

 Welch learned clarinet in his childhood, switching to guitar in his early teens.
 His interests were jazz, rhythm and blues, and rock music.
 He was accepted into Georgetown University, but instead moved to Paris, planning to attend the Sorbonne.
 Welch told People in a 1979 interview that, in Paris, "I mostly smoked hash with bearded guys five years older" and spent most of his time "sitting in the Deux Magots café".
 He returned to Southern California, where he briefly studied French at the University of California, Los Angeles, but did not complete a degree.

 In 1964, Welch joined the Los Angeles-based vocal group The Seven Souls.
 The Seven Souls lost a battle of the bands competition, the prize being a contract with Epic Records, to Sly and the Family Stone.
-The Seven Souls' 1967 single "I'm No Stranger" made no impact at the time of its release, despite subsequent issue in France and Italy.
-Its B-side, "I Still Love You", has since become a Northern Soul anthem, with original copies selling up to £400.
+The Seven Souls' 1967 single "I'm No Stranger" and its B-side, "I Still Love You" made no impact at the time of its release, despite subsequent issue in France and Italy.
 The Seven Souls broke up in 1969.

-Welch subsequently returned to Paris and started a trio, Head West, which was not a success.
+Welch subsequently returned to Paris and started a trio, Head West, which was not a success beyond recording a drumbeat that would go on to be sampled repeatedly.
 He later told People that his time in Paris (1969-1971) was "living on rice and beans and sleeping on the floor."